trived76/ECE-1512-Course-Project/README.md

 # Semantic-Segmentation
 This repository is for Digital Image Processing Course project (Team work).
 We wanted to explore state-of-art computer vision semantic segmentation algorithms.
-With images, there are three main types that we can tailor for any application: Image classification, Object detection and Sematic segmentation.
+With images, there are three main solutions that we can tailor for any application: Image classification, Object detection and Sematic segmentation.
 You might have seen pixel-wise labelling of the image, yes, that is what the sematic segmentation is for!

 ## Tasks: